 Learning to fix a flat tire isn’t as cool as some of the other skills but it’s definitely a life ability everyone should have.

 Of all the skills on this list, one that everyone should know is CPR..
 It is a life-saving technique that is used to pump oxygenated blood to the brain in the event of a cardiac arrest.
 While it is always best to have trained medical professionals administer CPR, there are times when they are not available.

 That is why it is important for as many people as possible to learn this valuable skill.
 Basic CPR training is widely available and inexpensive.
 You can learn it in just a matter of a few weeks or less.

 As a result, there is no excuse not to be prepared in the event of an emergency.
 Knowing CPR could one day mean the difference between life and death.

-Being able to communicate in a second language can be an invaluable skill.
+Being able to communicate in a foreign language can be an invaluable skill.
 Whether you’re traveling to a foreign country or dealing with customers from other cultures.

 Learning a new language improves your memory and cognitive skills.
 And it can even provide a mental workout.
 Of course, learning a new language can be challenging, but it is rewarding.

 Start by picking a language that you’re interested in.
 Then find some resources to help you get started.
 There are plenty of online courses, apps, and books available, so there’s no excuse not to start learning today.

 Here are the best courses I found for some of the most popular languages in the world:

 - French for Beginners